Douglas XB-42 Mixmaster: Operational history

 The record-breaking XB-42 prototype was destroyed in a crash on 16 December.
 On a routine flight out of Bolling Field, Washington, D.C., suffered in short order, a landing gear extension problem, failure of the left engine, and as coolant temperatures rose, failure of the right engine.
 Major Hayduck bailed out at 1,200 feet, Lt.
 Col. Haney at 800 feet, and the pilot Lt.
 Col. Fred J. Ascani, after crawling aft to jettison the pusher propellers, at 400 feet – all three survived.
 The aircraft crashed at Oxon Hill, Maryland.
 The classified jettisonable propeller technology caused a problem for authorities in explaining what witnesses on the ground thought was the aircraft exploding.
 Possible fuel management problems were speculated, but this hypothesis was never proven by subsequent investigation.

 The remaining prototype was used in flight test programs, including fulfilling a December 1943 proposal by Douglas to fit uprated engines and underwing Westinghouse 19XB-2A axial-flow turbojets of 1,600 lbf (7.1 kN) thrust each, making it the XB-42A.

 In this configuration, it first flew at Muroc (now Edwards Air Force Base) on 27 May 1947.
 In testing, it reached 488 mph (785 km/h).
-After 22 flights, the lower vertical stabilizer and rudder were damaged in a hard landing in 1947.
+After 22 flights, the ventral fin and rudder were damaged in a hard landing in 1947.
 The XB-42A was repaired but never flew again, and was taken off the USAF inventory on 30 June 1949.

+Unit cost was $13.7 million for the program, including the B-43 project.

 Surviving aircraft

-The first prototype 43-50224 - in storage awaiting restoration in the Restoration Hangar at the National Museum of the United States Air Force in Dayton, Ohio.
-The prototype was removed from the USAF inventory in 1949 and given to the National Air and Space Museum in Washington, D.C., in whose care it remains although it has never been placed on display.
+The first prototype 43-50224 is in storage awaiting restoration in the Restoration Hangar at the National Museum of the United States Air Force in Dayton, Ohio.
+The prototype was removed from the USAF inventory in 1949 and given to the National Air and Space Museum in Washington, D.C.
 The wings were removed for transport but have since been lost.
-In late 2010, the fuselage was transferred, along with the Douglas XB-43 Jetmaster, to the National Museum of the United States Air Force in Dayton, Ohio where they are awaiting restoration in the Restoration Hangars.
-Once completed, they will be displayed in the Museum's Experimental Aircraft Hangar.
+In 2010 the fuselage was transferred, along with the Douglas XB-43 Jetmaster, to the National Museum of the United States Air Force.
+Once completed, they will be displayed in the museum's Experimental Aircraft Hangar.